robrides/JetsProject/README.md

 ### Lessons Learned

-* Don't second guess yourself
-* Planning is time well spent
-* Reviewing and revising UML can help clean up code
-* Get better at recovering from Exceptions
-* Push early, push often...Git can save your life!
+* Don't second guess yourself!
+Planning is time well spent.
+Reviewing and revising UML can help clean up code.
+Get better at recovering from Exceptions.
+Push early, push often...Git can save your life!